 If your pet is normally sweet as can be, you might want to first try some calming aids to relieve signs of stress in dogs and cats:

 - ThunderShirts are a drug-free option for both cats and dogs.
 They work the same way swaddling calms down a baby.

 - Over-the-counter options, like Rescue Remedy and CBD products, are also known to help soothe anxious animals.
 These homeopathic pet stress relief solutions are favorites at shelters.

 - Speak to your veterinarian about prescription medication.
 This might be a good short-term solution, particularly if you’re traveling during the holiday season.

 Practice Positive Reinforcement

-Don’t give into the urge to scold your pet when they misbehave.
+Don’t give in to the urge to scold your pet when they misbehave.
 Telling them off won’t improve their behavior.
 It might even make the situation worse.
-If you’ve already tried calming aids and putting your pet in a time-out, you might want to try training them with positive reinforcement.
+If you’ve already tried calming aids for pet stress relief and putting your pet in a time-out, you might want to try training them with positive reinforcement.
 This training method is effective and humane.
 Instead of punishing your pet for bad behavior, reward them for good behavior.

 Do you have any holiday survival tips?
 Let us know on Facebook!